Back to Blog

 Key Takeaways

-- Choose FundedNext for extensive third-party validation and futures market access across multiple evaluation models.
+• Choose FundedNext for extensive third-party validation, multiple evaluation models, and futures market access.

-- Select ITAfx for instant funded accounts up to $800K with no evaluation required and 95% profit splits.
+• Select ITAfx for instant funded accounts up to $400K with no evaluation required and up to 95% profit splits (120% on Instant PRO).